Difegue/LANraragi/README.md

 * Full Tag support with Namespaces: Add your own or import them from other sources using Plugins.

-* Set Favorite Tags to be able to quickly find archives containing them in your collection
+* Store archives in either arbitary or dynamic Categories to sort your Library easily

-* Auto-Tagging: Import metadata using Plugins automatically when archives are added to LANraragi.
+* Import metadata using Plugins automatically when archives are added to LANraragi.

+* Download archives from the Internet directly to the server, while using the aforementioned automatic metadata import

 * Backup your database as JSON to carry your tags over to another LANraragi instance.